gabeorosan/pa-analysis/README.md

 AAs contains full capsid AA counts for each virus close_aas contains the pool from which common_gauge_aa is chosen

+analyze_uniq.ipynb contains analysis stuff for AA data custom_pa.ipynb contains analysis stuff for PAs and correlations with other data

 TODO:
 Account for blank fields